GMOD/Apollo/docs/Configure.md

         ]
     }

+The `Username Password Authenticator` is the default method for storing username passwords, where databases are stored secured within the database.
+The `Remote User Authentication` method uses a separate Apache authorization proxy.
+This method is used by [the Galaxy Community](https://galaxyproject.org/admin/config/apache-external-user-auth/).

 ### URL modifications

 You should be able to pass in most JBrowse URL modifications to the ```loadLink``` URL.